Northern Lights 2 in 1 Winter Tours of Iceland with the Golden Circle, Ice Caving & Snaefellsnes

 Visit many of Iceland’s highlights over four days and save money while doing so with this discounted tour bundle.
-Those who want to mix their winter-time in Iceland with both sightseeing and adventure, while cutting on costs, should not miss this opportunity.
+Those who want to mix their wintertime in Iceland with sightseeing and adventure while cutting costs should not miss this opportunity.

-During the 3-day tour to the south coast, you will be staying in country hotels along the trip for 2 nights, which are included in the price.
+During the 3-day tour to the south coast, you will stay in country hotels along the trip for two nights, which are included in the price.
 This will cut down on driving time and put you right in the middle of the sites.
-You will also be transported around in comfortable minibuses throughout both tours, led by experienced guides, making the experience as personal and enjoyable as possible.
+You will also be transported around in comfortable minibusses throughout both tours, led by experienced guides, making the experience as personal and enjoyable as possible.

-Iceland during winter is one of its most beautiful times.
-Many of the sites you will visit will be draped in snow and sparkling with frost; the glaciers will be clad in fresh, electric blue ice; and the ice caves are open.
+Iceland, during winter, is one of its most beautiful times.
+Many of the sites you visit will be draped in snow and sparkling with frost; the glaciers will be clad in fresh, electric blue ice; and the ice caves are open.
 These caves only occur in Iceland’s coldest months, and only then under certain conditions, so the chance to explore one is something very few have.

-It was here where early settlers founded a parliament that would last over a millennium, in the shadows of the North American and Eurasian tectonic plates.
+The first is Þingvellir National Park, the only UNESCO World Heritage Site on the Icelandic mainland.
+Here, early settlers founded a parliament that would last over a millennium in the shadows of the North American and Eurasian tectonic plates.
 The Park is located directly in the valley between the two, and nowhere else in the world can you see them so clearly.
 As they pull against each other, they tear ravines in the lava fields, making the landscape here rugged and spectacular.

 The next site of the Golden Circle is the geyser Strokkur, located in the Geysir Geothermal Area.
-This remarkable feature blasts water to heights that have before reached forty metres, and it goes off regularly: every five to ten minutes.
+This remarkable feature blasts water to heights that have before reached 130 feet (40 meters), and it goes off regularly: every five to ten minutes.
 In the intervals between the eruptions, you can explore the many hot springs that dot the area.

 Finally, you will see ‘the Golden Waterfall’, Gullfoss.
 A jewel in the crown of Iceland’s nature, this massive, mighty fall pours into a dramatic canyon with incredible force; the sight of it is awe-inspiring.